-In sculptural terms, coiling is an additive process; the pot is created through adding material to it.
+In sculptural terms, coiling is an additive process as the pot is created by adding material to it.
 Generally speaking, potters do use coils of clay, but additions can actually be made using other shapes, such as small patties.

 Working the piece on a turn table, banding wheel, or kickwheel can make the coiling process much faster and easier.